-To ensure behaviour is continually monitored and the right support is in place, information related to children's behaviour issues may be transferred to relevant staff at the start of the term or year.
+To ensure behaviour is continually monitored and the right support is in place, information related to children's behaviour needs may be transferred to relevant staff at the start of the term or year.

-12. Training
+Training

-As part of their induction process, our staff are provided with 6 hours of Herts Steps training which is updated annually.
-They also receive Mental Health training and many staff have also been trained on Trauma, ACES and attachment.
-Herts Steps includes training on:
+As part of their induction process, our staff are provided with 6 hours of Therapeutic Thinking training which is updated annually.
+They also receive Mental Health and Trauma training.
+Therapeutic Thinking includes training on:

-- The proper techniques to move and hold children - The needs of the children at the school - How SEND, trauma, attachment and mental health needs can impact behaviour
+- De escalation strategies, use of language and physical presence - The needs of the children at the school - How SEND, trauma, attachment and mental health needs can impact behaviour - Safe techniques to move and hold a child as a last resort

-Behaviour management will also form part of continuing professional development.
+Behaviour management strategies are also part of continuing professional development.

-13. Monitoring arrangements
+Monitoring arrangements

-13.1 Monitoring and evaluating school behaviour
+Monitoring and evaluating school behaviour